 If Fremantle Markets has inspired you to do some shopping, stroll through the backstreets to Fremantle’s West End, where, amongst the handsome old façades and big corner pubs with wrought iron balconies, you’ll discover chic boutiques, bookshops, concept stores, antique shops, and art galleries worth a browse.
 See this Fremantle post for more West End tips.

-Feasting on fish and chips overlooking the water is another quintessential weekend in Perth experience.
-Fremantle’s fishing boat harbour is home to over 400 working vessels and leisure boats, along with seafood restaurants, fish and chip shops, cafés, and bars.
+We would be remiss if we didn’t include a feast of fish and chips overlooking the water at Fremantle on our weekend in Perth itinerary.
+Fremantle’s fishing boat harbour is home to over 400 working vessels and leisure boats, along with seafood restaurants, fish and chip shops, cafés, and bars, and a seafood meal here is another quintessential weekend in Perth experience.
 Joe’s Fish Shack, Cicerellos and Kailis Fish Market, founded in 1928 by the current owners’ grandfather, get busy on weekends, so arrive before noon to snag a table.
 If you’re out of luck, duck into nearby Little Creatures for pizza and Australian craft beers.
 Alternatively, gather picnic supplies at Freo Markets and the Fremantle branch of Kakulas Sister (29-31 Market Street), and amble over to Esplanade Park, near the fishing boat harbour, to enjoy lunch under the Norfolk Island pines.

 You could easily spend the afternoon in Fremantle, visiting the excellent museums, including the fascinating Round House, superb Western Australian Maritime Museum and Shipwrecks Galleries, and spooky Fremantle Prison.
 Or you could head over to lovely Rottnest Island – or ‘Rotto’ as the locals call it.
 For many, a weekend in Perth isn’t complete without some time in the sunshine on Rotto.
 Return to Victoria Quay to board the Rottnest Island high-speed ferry for the 30-minute ride to the island.
 We recommend buying your Rottnest Island round-trip ferry tickets from Fremantle here in advance to avoid missing out, especially during the spring and summer months.